hildebrandtlab/BiochemicalAlgorithms.jl/README.md

 # Usage

 Here is a simple impression of what you can do with BiochemicalAlgorithms.jl.
 Central to every application is a `System`, which is filled with structures by reading in atom coordinates from PDB or PubChem JSON files.
-The system is preprocessed by the `FragementDB` performing three steps: name normalization, reconstruction of missing atoms, and the construction of atomic bonds.
+The system is preprocessed by the `FragmentDB` performing three steps: name normalization, reconstruction of missing atoms, and the construction of atomic bonds.
 The energy of the structure is evaluated using Amber forcefield.
 With the help of [BiochemicalVisualization.jl](https://github.com/hildebrandtlab/BiochemicalVisualization.jl) the structure can be visualized as a ball-and-stick model.

 ```julia
 using BiochemicalAlgorithms